What is an Excluded Driver for Car Insurance?

 Why Excluded Drivers?

-When car insurance companies assess risk of a claim, they want to have all of the necessary information to assess that risk.
+When car insurance companies assess the risk of a claim, they want to have all of the necessary information to assess that risk.
 Because of this, most car insurance companies require that you list everyone in your household over the age of 14 on your car insurance policy, even if they are not a driver.
 If someone in your household is over the age of 14 and you don’t want to pay for coverage for them, you can ask the car insurance company to make them an excluded driver to keep your rates low.

 Excluded drivers are not covered if they drive your vehicle for any reason.
 Even if your car insurance normally covers any licensed driver to drive on your policy, excluded drivers are not included in that provision.
 If an excluded driver drives your car and is in an accident, they will not be covered at all unless they have their own car insurance policy.